tianhao351/learnGit/readme.txt

-Hey , here is a Git test
+Hey , here is a Git test.
-Git is free software
+Git is free software.
+Add a line.
+add
+commit
+status
+diff